As parents, we always want to make sure we’re feeding our little ones healthy, nutritious foods to help them grow and thrive.

 Yumi or Little Spoon?
 My Personal Pick

-For what it’s worth and the sake of not being on the fence, I chose Little Spoon as the best overall simply because they offer meals for toddlers and bigger kids that are fun, delicious, and nutritious.
+For what it’s worth and the sake of not being on the fence, I chose yumi as the best overall simply because they offer meals for toddlers and bigger kids that are fun, delicious, and nutritious.
 I love that you and your little ones can grow along with this company, starting with the Babyblends and moving to Plates.

 Are you thinking of trying a baby food subscription service?
 I hope this article helped you to understand the difference between these two services and to decide which one makes the most sense for your family.